digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/domains/fabric.rst

 - ``docker-compose-ledger.yaml``: Sets up the Fabric ledger.
 You can see that there is a service in it called ``ledger-setup`` that is a service responsible for creating the crypto materials, setting up the channel and deploying the chaincode.
 It uses a customized and simplified version of the ``test-network`` from `fabric-samples <https://github.com/hyperledger/fabric-samples/tree/v2.0.0/test-network>`_ inside a docker container.
 - ``docker-compose-blockchain-explorer.yaml``: Runs a `blockchain explorer <https://github.com/hyperledger/blockchain-explorer>`_ that allows visualizing the Fabric ledger on the browser.
-- ``docker-compose-canton.yaml``: Runs all canton components: a domain manager, a mediator, the two Fabric sequencer(s) and two participants.
+- ``docker-compose-canton.yaml``: Runs all Canton components: a topology manager, a mediator, the two Fabric sequencer(s), and two participants.

-The bootstrapping process of the distributed domain is done by the ``docker-compose-canton.yaml`` docker-compose file which uses the ``config/canton/demo.canton`` script.
+The bootstrapping process of the distributed sync domain is done by the ``docker-compose-canton.yaml`` docker-compose file which uses the ``config/canton/demo.canton`` script.
-If you wish to learn more about this process please refer to :ref:`domain bootstrapping <domain_bootstrapping>`.
+If you wish to learn more about this process please refer to :ref:`sync domain bootstrapping <domain_bootstrapping>`.

 Run with Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~~